linz/open-data-registry-cdk/README.md

 - Datasets - Base dataset stacks + data publishing roles

 Diff the console access stack

 ```bash
 npx cdk diff Console
 ```

 Deploy the console stack

 ```bash
 npx cdk deploy Console
 ```

 ## Context

-To allow customisation about which roles and accounts are allowed to assume which roles there are a number of context variables
+To allow customization about which roles and accounts are allowed to assume which roles there are a number of context variables

 They are accessed by adding `--context :name=:value` for example `npx cdk deploy Datasets --context dataset-suffix=test`

 Dataset management context

 - `log-reader-role-arn` Role that can assume the S3 Access read logs role.
 - `data-manager-role-arn` Role that can assume the Data Maintainer role to read/write the dataset bucket.

 Console access context

 - `console-read-only-role-arn` Role that can assume the read only console role.
 - `console-admin-role-arn` Role that can assume the console admin role.